Data linkage algebra, data linkage dynamics, and priority rewriting: Data Linkage Dynamics

-The choice is made to deal uniformly with all cases in which not only locally deterministic spots and fields are involved.
-However, if a field that is not locally deterministic is involved in performing a remove field action or a has field action, there are certainly other imaginable ways to deal with it.

-In addition to non-value-related basic actions, \DLD\ has value-related basic actions.
-By means of the value-related basic actions, calculations in a finite meadow can be done.

-When speaking informally about a state $L$ of \DLD, we also say: \begin{iteml} \item \emph{atomic object $a$ has a value assigned} instead of there exists a unique value $n$ for which $\valass{a}{n}$ is contained in $L$; \item if there exists a unique value $n$ for which $\valass{a}{n}$ is contained in $L$, \emph{the value assigned to atomic object $a$} instead of the unique value $n$ for which $\valass{a}{n}$ is contained in $L$. \end{iteml}
+When speaking informally about a state $L$ of \DLD, we also say: \begin{itemize} \item if $L$ is locally deterministic with regard to the value assignment for $a$, \emph{the value assigned to atomic object $a$} instead of the unique value $n$ for which $\valass{a}{n}$ is contained in $L$; \item \emph{atomic object $a$ has a value assigned} instead of $L$ is locally deterministic with regard to the value assignment for $a$. \end{itemize}